Stillat/blade-parser-typescript/readme.md

 };
 ```

 In most situations you do *not* need to supply any value for this configuration option.
-The parser is capable of analysing your Blade templates and detecting custom if statements automatically.
+The parser is capable of analyzing your Blade templates and detecting custom if statements automatically.

 ## Reporting Issues